MUSIC DISCOVERY – that's the theme this year. It's personal.

 Chair: Sara Ohlsson - Göteborg & Co, SE

 11.00 – YOU’RE BOOKED — WHO’S COMING OUT?
+(D)

-The messy business of selling out
+The messy business of a sold out show

 Everyone wants a packed room but who’s responsible to actually making it happen?
 This panel will address the messy, essential reality of live shows.
 From the venue to the festival to the agent — chaired by a promoter — let’s unpack promotion, audience wrangling and the unspoken deals that make gigs tick.
 Honest, practical, slightly chaotic advice for anyone trying to turn a show into a moment that stays in your memory, in a good way.
 And btw, how many times can a local band play the local market?